 The front of your bill shows a rateable value for your property.
 This broadly represents the yearly rent the property could have been let for on the open market on a particular date.

 2023 is a revaluation year, which means the Valuation Office Agency have reviewed all the rateable values and issued new values from 1 April 2023, which have been calculated using property values as of 1 April 2021.

 Revaluations ensure that business rates bills are up to date and more accurately reflect current rental values and relative changes in rents.
 Frequent revaluations ensure the system continues to be responsive to changing economic conditions.

-The valuation officer may alter the value if circumstances change.
-The ratepayer (and certain others who have an interest in the property) can appeal against the value shown in the list if they believe it is wrong.
-Further information about the grounds on which appeals may be made and the process for doing so can be found on the VOA website or from your local valuation office.
-Please find their contact information below:
+The valuation officer may change the value of a property if circumstances change.
+You (and certain others who have an interest in the property) can also appeal against the value if you think it is wrong.

 Non-domestic Rates South West